byronblaze-ml/covi19-choropleth/README.md

 # covid19-choropleth
-A world map showing the global spread of the Coronavirus.
+A choropleth world map showing the global spread of the Coronavirus till April 16th, 2020.